tushar-gupta-1995/DependencyVisualiser/README.md

 Currently adding more features is in progress.
 ### More features planned to be added:
 1. *Render a MST(Minimum spanning tree) of the graph*, thus render a new minimalistic graph where each module has only one edge going through it, this provides a slimmed down graph for visual analysis.
-2. *perform topological sorting on the graph* topological sorting can be done on dircted acyclic graphs to get an order in which verticies can be traversed in an order such that at each vertex, we have already visited the vertices that point to it.
+2. *perform topological sorting on the graph* topological sorting can be done on dircted acyclic graphs to get an order in which verticies can be traversed such that when a particular vertex is visited, all vertices that can point to the said vertex have already been visited.
 3. *Get a minimum cut of the graph* this gives the minimum set of vertices required to break the graph into two disjoint sets, this can be used to find out critical dependencies which become the choke points of the repository as well.

 ## How the graph is rendered?